Hurby Azor

 Hurby "Luv Bug" Azor (born 1965), also known as Fingerprints, is a Haitian musician and hip-hop music producer.
-He is best known for discovering and producing the hip-hop trio Salt-N-Pepa and the rap duo Kid 'n Play.
+He discovered and produced the hip-hop trio Salt-N-Pepa and the rap duo Kid 'n Play.

 Early life

 Born in Port-de-Paix, Azor is Haitian.

 Career

 In late 1985, with the rise of hip-hop response records all the rage, Azor and the group Salt-N-Pepa (then known as Super Nature) recorded a response to Doug E. Fresh & The Get Fresh Crew's "The Show" called "The Show Stoppa".
 He also went on to produce Dana Dane, Sweet Tee, Kwamé and others.

 Azor wrote and performed in Salt-N-Pepa's music video for "Push It", on keyboards and backup vocals, and also wrote the trio's song "Let's Talk About Sex", among others.
 In 1995, he co-wrote and produced Snow's single "Anything for You", which became the top-selling single in Jamaica that year.